Expert Knowledge

 David Wright - Associate Principal Scientist - Protein, Biophysics and Structural Biology (PBSB)

-Integral membrane proteins are proteins where at least one part of the polypeptide chain crosses a biological membrane.
+Integral membrane proteins are proteins with at least one part of the polypeptide chain crossing a biological membrane.
 They are among the most valuable, but also most challenging, targets in drug discovery.
-Despite making up only approximately 25% of all proteins in the human genome (2), they account for over half of all drug targets (1).

-This striking over-representation is because they sit at the start of many signalling pathways, alongside the fact that they are often present at the cell surface and are therefore easier to access with biologic and small molecule drugs than other targets.
+Despite making up only approximately 25% of all proteins in the human genome (2), membrane proteins account for over half of all drug targets (1).
+Their striking over-representation as drug targets occurs because they sit at the start of many signaling pathways, alongside the fact that they are often present at the cell surface and are therefore easier to access with biologic and small molecule drugs than other targets.

 Since membrane proteins are natively only found in the limited 2D space of membranes, they are much less abundant than soluble proteins.
-To add to this, each membrane protein may only be expressed in a particular tissue or cell type and in a single sub-cellular membrane
+To add to this, each membrane protein may only be expressed in a particular tissue or cell type and in a single sub-cellular membrane.

 To overcome this, use of a heterologous expression system such as E. coli (for simple targets), insect cells (for most GPCRs) or mammalian expression systems (for complex targets where correct glycosylation is important) can boost functional expression levels (3).
-Careful construct design (using in silico methods) and screening of multiple constructs and orthologues where possible can further increase the chances of success.
+Careful construct design (using in silico methods) and screening of multiple constructs and orthologs where possible can further increase the chances of success.

 Membrane proteins have evolved to reside in a phospholipid bilayer, and extraction with detergents often results in protein that unfolds or aggregates, prohibiting its use for downstream processes.